threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/consensus3_oracles.md

 The TFChain captures and holds that information so we get more certainty about the accuracy.

-We have oracles for price & reputation for e.g. TFFarmers and 3Nodes.
+We have oracles for price & reputation for e.g. TF Farmers and 3Nodes.

 These oracles are implemented on TF_CHAIN for TFGrid 3.0.